 This article is a good example of public data storage methods

 The article was written using Microsoft Word.
 The original file is saved on my hard drive.
-A backup is kept on our backup hardware within the company’s IT department.
-Public cloud storage is also provided as part of the Microsoft 365 platform.
-I simply setup my file structure to back up my hard-drive documents to the Microsoft cloud platform on a rotational basis.
+Then a backup is kept on our backup hardware within the company’s IT department.
+At the next layer, public cloud storage is also provided as part of the Microsoft 365 platform.
+I simply set up my file structure to back up my hard-drive documents to the Microsoft cloud platform on a rotational basis.
 I’m not paying a premium for higher security nor am I responsible for datacenter maintenance.
 I’m a laissez-faire customer in its most simple of forms.

-The internal IT backup would classify as on onsite, private storage.
+The internal IT backup classifies as on onsite, private storage.
 The company is solely responsible for the hardware and software.
 As the user of this private, company-located backup data, I can’t effectively access it when I travel.

 Let’s assume this article is HIPAA, (Health Insurance Portability and Accountability Act of 1996) controlled medical data.
-My regulatory requirements for the privacy for this data changes.
-Here in lies a need for private, offsite cloud storage.
+My regulatory requirements for the privacy for this data change.
+Now I require private, offsite cloud storage.
 And with cloud data storage, I can access the data from the web.

-Some data may be controlled by government oversight or the organization itself may want to implement what it considers a more robust security infrastructure.
+As another example, governmen oversight may control some data.
+Or perhaps the organization wants to implement what it considers a more robust security infrastructure.
 This sets up a sunsetting issue for company hardware.